 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
 Wash and dry produce. • Drain and rinse chickpeas; pat very dry with paper towels.
 Halve grape tomatoes lengthwise.
 Halve, peel, and finely dice half the onion (whole onion for 4).
 Halve and pit avocado; using a spoon, scoop out avocado from each half, then slice.

 • In a large bowl, combine a large drizzle of oil, paprika, half the soy sauce (all for 4 servings), half the BBQ seasoning (all for 4), half the garlic powder (you’ll use the rest in the next step), and ¼ tsp sugar (1⁄3 tsp for 4). • Add chickpeas to bowl; stir until fully coated.
-Season generously with salt and pepper. • Place chickpeas on a baking sheet.
+Season generously with salt and pepper. • Spread chickpeas out on a baking sheet.
 Roast on top rack until lightly browned, 18-20 minutes.
 (For 4 servings, divide between 2 baking sheets; roast on top and middle racks, tossing chickpeas and swapping rack positions halfway through roasting.)

 • Divide salad between bowls.
 Top with remaining chickpeas and avocado; season with a pinch of salt and pepper.
 Drizzle with remaining dressing to taste and serve.